• Recipes

 Instructions

-• Finely chop the anchovies and garlic until they form a paste.
+• Finely chop the anchovies and garlic together until they form a paste.

-• In a medium bowl, whisk together the egg yolks and Dijon mustard until well combined.
+• In a medium bowl, whisk the egg yolks and Dijon mustard until smooth.

-• Add the Worcestershire sauce and fresh lemon juice to the mixture.
-Whisk until fully integrated.
+• Add Worcestershire sauce and lemon juice, and whisk until fully combined.

-• Slowly drizzle in the extra virgin olive oil while continuously whisking to emulsify the dressing.
-It should thicken as you add the oil.
+• Slowly drizzle in the extra virgin olive oil while whisking constantly until the dressing thickens.

-• Stir in the freshly grated Parmesan cheese.
-Mix until well incorporated.
+• Stir in the grated Parmesan cheese until fully blended.

-• Add the salt and black pepper to taste.
-Stir to combine.
+• Season with salt and black pepper, and stir to combine.

-• Wash and dry the romaine lettuce.
-Tear it into bite-sized pieces.
+• Wash and dry the romaine lettuce, then tear it into bite-sized pieces.

 Notes